ishanjoshi02/Operating-Systems/README.md

 # OS
 Codes for my Operating Systems' Class

+## Sample Programs
+All Samle Programs like creating a Thread, that prints Hello World, are saved in a Folder called Sample Programs in their Respective Assignments. i.e. The above Program is saved in

+'Assignment 2/Sample Programs'

 ### unistd.h not Found Error
 Resolve this Error by installing g++ compiler